IpankajI/cron-service/README.md

 ## Compilation and Run
 1. build by running command `go build . `
-2. above step will create a binery `cron-service`
+2. above step will create a binary `cron-service`
 3. run this binary with cron command, example  `./cron-service "15 0 1,15 * 1-5 /usr/bin/find"`